List of Polish Jews

 From the Middle Ages until the Holocaust, Polish Jews comprised an appreciable part of Poland's population.
 The Polish–Lithuanian Commonwealth, known for its religious tolerance and described as Paradisus Judaeorum (Latin for "Paradise of the Jews"), had attracted tens of thousands of Jews who fled persecution from other European countries.
 Poland was a major spiritual and cultural center for Ashkenazi Jews.

 At the start of the Second World War, Poland had the largest Jewish population in the world (over 3.3 million, some 10% of the general Polish population).
-The vast majority were murdered in the Holocaust in Poland during the Germany occupation, under the Nazi "Final Solution" mass-extermination program.
-Only 369,000 (11%) of Poland's Jews survived the War.
+The vast majority were murdered under the Nazi "Final Solution" mass-extermination program in the Holocaust in Poland during the German occupation; only 369,000 (11%) of Poland's Jews survived the War.

 The list below includes persons of Jewish faith or ancestry.